halcy/Mastodon.py/docs/index.rst

     mastodon.notifications()[0]
     # Returns the following dictionary:
     {
-        'id': # id of the notification.
+        'id': # id of the notification
-        'type': # "mention", "reblog", "favourite" or "follow".
-        'created_at': # The time the notification was created.
-        'account': # User dict of the user from whom the notification originates.
-        'status': # In case of "mention", the mentioning status.
+        'type': # "mention", "reblog", "favourite" or "follow" 'created_at': # The time the notification was created 'account': # User dict of the user from whom the notification originates 'status': # In case of "mention", the mentioning status
-                  # In case of reblog / favourite, the reblogged / favourited status.
+                  # In case of reblog / favourite, the reblogged / favourited status
     }

 Context dicts